diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

 Both of those functions have a correspandant function that accepts a va_list instead of a variable number of arguments, [PyArg_VaParse](https://github.com/python/cpython/blob/62be33870e2f8517314bf9c7275548e799296f7e/Python/getargs.c#L173) and [PyArg_VaParseTupleAndKeywords](https://github.com/python/cpython/blob/62be33870e2f8517314bf9c7275548e799296f7e/Python/getargs.c#L1478).

 We then have [PyArg_UnpackTuple](https://github.com/python/cpython/blob/62be33870e2f8517314bf9c7275548e799296f7e/Python/getargs.c#L2738) which doesn't take a format string.
-It takes, instead, a tuple object, again it will useally be our args parameter, a const char* used as the name for error reporting, two Py_ssize_t min and max, and a variable number of arguments to store the values in.
+It takes, instead, a tuple object, again it will usually be our args parameter, a const char* used as the name for error reporting, two Py_ssize_t min and max, and a variable number of arguments to store the values in.
-The tuple size should be at leat min and no more than max.
+The tuple size should be at least min and no more than max.
 All parsed arguments have to be stored in PyObject*s.

-All of these function return an int value that is true if it succeds and false if there was any error.
+All of these functions return an int value that is true if it succeeds and false if there was an error.

 Here are some examples: